 The Department of the Interior's (DOI) authority to address Outer Continental Shelf (OCS) air emissions comes from the 1978 Outer Continental Shelf Land Act which directs the Secretary of the Interior to administer regulations for compliance with the National Ambient Air Quality Standards pursuant to the Clean Air Act to the extent that authorized activities do not significantly affect the air quality of any state.
-BSEE works in coordination with the Bureau of Ocean Energy Management (BOEM) to provide environmental oversight in areas where the Department of the Interior has authority to regulate air emissions from offshore oil and gas and renewable energy operations.
+BSEE works in coordination with the Bureau of Ocean Energy Management (BOEM) to provide environmental oversight in areas where the Department of the Interior has authority to regulate air emissions from offshore oil and gas operations.

 These areas are the Gulf of Mexico Outer Continental Shelf, West of 87.5 longitude (Western and Central Gulf of Mexico) and the Alaska Outer Continental Shelf Chukchi and Beaufort Seas.
 The Environmental Protection Agency retains jurisdiction over air emission sources in all other federal waters

 Air Quality Compliance and Enforcement

 BSEE's Environmental Compliance Program (ECP) leads verify compliance and enforcement of environmental laws and regulations pertaining to air quality.
 ECP also ensures that facilities operating on the OCS are in compliance with BOEM approved plans and related conditions of approval for air emissions